 Purchasing a rental property is an excellent option if you have the capital available for the down payment and the time to put into managing the property.
 A rental property will provide you with monthly cash flow from the rental income, allow you to build equity, and give you the experience and knowledge you'll need as you grow your real estate portfolio.

 Even if you don't have the capital for a down payment on a rental property, you may be able to find some creative ways to get a deal done.
-You may be able to find a seller willing to offer land contract terms with a low down payment, or use a method referred to as "house hacking."
-House hacking involves buying a residential property with multiple units, like a duplex or triplex, living in one unit, and renting out the others.
+For instance, you may be able to find a seller willing to offer land contract terms with a low down payment, or you could use a method referred to as "house hacking."
+House hacking involves buying a residential property with multiple units, such as a duplex or triplex, living in one unit, and renting out the others.
 You may even be able to qualify for FHA financing if you do it properly.